ceddlyburge/dijkstra-ish/readme.md

 I have introduced a new RouteExtensions class, which removes a lot of code from RoutePermutations, and probably more importantly improves the readability of the code.

-todo
-in email to neil say that network topology reading in from file is peripheral, so I didn't spend loads of time on it, but I was still marked down for it.
-If you want gold plating you should say so, instead of saying that you don't want it.
-Also, you were not just looking for evidence of oo practices, you were also specifically looking for evidence of oo contraventions, which is a different perspective.

 ### Simple use of instance data, e.g. for the invariant route topology used in route permutations, could have reduced a lot of code

 I have made network_topology an instance variable of RoutePermutations.
 I'm not sure what I was thinking there.